Bike Insurance

 Can I choose not to make a claim if the damage is minimal?
 What do I gain out of it?

 Yes, absolutely!
-On doing so, you will benefit with your No Claim Bonus.
+On doing so, you will benefit from your No Claim Bonus.
 This means, during your next bike insurance renewal online, you’ll be rewarded with a premium discount for making no claims throughout one policy period.

 Can I replace a new vehicle in my current insurance policy?